bookofproofs/bookofproofs.github.io/_sources/history/12th-century/fibonacci.md

 ### Mathematical Profile (Excerpt):
 * Fibonacci himself sometimes used the name Bigollo, which may mean good-for-nothing or a traveller.
-* Fibonacci was born in Italy but was educated in North Africa where his father, Guilielmo, held a diplomatic post.
-* Fibonacci was taught mathematics in Bugia and travelled widely with his father and recognised the enormous advantages of the mathematical systems used in the countries they visited.
 * Fibonacci ended his travels around the year 1200 and at that time he returned to Pisa.
 * Fibonacci lived in the days before printing, so his books were hand written and the only way to have a copy of one of his books was to have another hand-written copy made.
 * One might have thought that at a time when Europe was little interested in scholarship, Fibonacci would have been largely ignored.